 So today I would like to share with you some ideas about Easter from a medieval Irish text called The Evernew Tongue.
 It was written in Irish around the ninth or tenth century.
-It was apparently very popular at the time and several manuscripts containing the text survive to today.
-It is one of the texts which will be included in Psalter of the Birds, the book I have been working on recently.
-This text is written as prose, but I am using the poetic form which will appear in the psalter here.
+It was very popular at the time and several manuscripts containing the text survive to today.
+It is one of the texts included in my book Psalter of the Birds.
+This text is originally written as prose but I have arranged into poetry so that it can be chanted with the other texts in the psalter.
 Only the structure of the text has been changed, not the meaning.

 To start with, I’ll tell you just a little bit about the text as a whole.
 It has a lot of stuff in it, so I’ll only be able to touch on a few themes today.
 The Evernew Tongue is what is known as an apocryphal text.
 That means that it tells a story about characters from the bible, but isn’t actually included in the bible itself.
 This story is about the Apostle Philip.